open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Producer expectations

-The ExponentialHistogram design makes it possible to express values that are too large or small to be represented in computer hardware.
+The ExponentialHistogram design makes it possible to express values that are too large or small to be represented in the 64 bit "double" floating point format.
 Certain values for `scale`, while meaningful, are not necessarily useful.

 The range of data represented by an ExponentialHistogram determines which scales can be usefully applied.
-Therefore, producers SHOULD ensure that bucket indices are within the range of a signed 64-bit integer by changing scale.
+Regardless of scale, producers SHOULD ensure that the index of any encoded bucket falls within the range of a signed 32-bit integer.
+This recommendation is applied to limit the width of integers used in standard processing pipelines such as the OpenTelemetry collector.
+The wire-level protocol could be extended for 64-bit bucket indices in a future release.

 Producers MAY use a built-in logarithm function to calculate the bucket index of a value.
 The use of a built-in logarithm function